Sarmkadan/telegram-bot-framework-dotnet/README.md

 Utility extensions used in the test suite to build and validate `BotConfiguration` objects fluently.
 They provide shortcuts for creating a baseline valid configuration and then tweaking individual settings such as owners, admins, webhook, rate‑limiting, session timeout, concurrency limits, logging, and localization.

+## StateManagementExampleExtensions

+Provides extension methods for the `StateManagementExample` class that simplify state management operations, form validation, and survey data handling.
+These extensions offer convenient methods for validating registration forms and survey data, generating formatted summaries, and updating survey metrics asynchronously.

 **Example usage**

 ```csharp